martindale/toshi/README.md

 ## HTTP API

 > Note: The Toshi API provides raw blockchain data only.
-If you are looking for APIs to store bitcoin securely, buy/sell bitcoin, send/request bitcoin, accept merchant payments, etc) please check out the [Coinbase API](https://coinbase.com/docs/api/overview).
+If you are looking for APIs to store bitcoin securely, buy/sell bitcoin, send/request bitcoin, accept merchant payments, etc) please check out the proprietary [Coinbase API](https://coinbase.com/docs/api/overview).

 The API supports three data types by adding an extension on any URL.